silver-language/workspace-silver/wiki/project/goals/reading over writing.md

 Silver itself aims to be as widely read and as agnostic as possible, so tries not to be oriented towards any particular system**.

-Your particular field likely has established vocabulary and symbols - when writing your data or module or program you should use them as appropriate to your audience, but try to be human first.
+Your particular field likely has established vocabulary and symbols - when writing your data or module or program you should use them as appropriate to your audience, but try to write for humans first.

 ** with caveats

 Prioritise plain language